-Of the 5-14 hours required for the Early Childhood Education Authorization program, all hours must be taken in resident study at George Fox University.
-All work leading to the authorization must be completed within seven years from the time of matriculation.
+Of the 40 hours required for the Master of Education + SPED program, all hours must be taken in resident study at George Fox University.
+All work leading to the Master of Education + SPED degree must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the Educational Foundations and Leadership (EDFL) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The Early Childhood Education Authorization program is generally 1 year in length with 5-14 semester hours of course work required as a minimum for graduation.
-Of the total hours required for the program, 4 are in early childhood education courses and 1-10 hours of practica.
+The Master of Education + SPED program is generally 3 years in length with 40 semester hours of course work required as a minimum for graduation.
+Of those hours, 8 are in core education foundations courses, 7 in prescribed research courses, and 25 hours in the Special Education courses.

-In addition to the core requirements, students must complete Praxis content area exam required by Oregon Teachers Standards and Practices Commission (TSPC).
+In addition to the core requirements, students must complete the following requirements: